4lisalehi/4lisalehi.github.io/_pages/cv.md

 Education
 ======
+* Diploma in Mathematics & Physics, National Organization for Development of Exceptional Talents (Sampad) - Shahid Beheshti high school
-* B.S. in Software Engineering, Amirkabir University of Technology, 2014
+* B.S. in Software Engineering, Amirkabir University of Technology
-* M.S. in Jekyll, Github University, 2014
-* Ph.D in Version Control Theory, Github University, 2018 (expected)

 Work experience
 ======
 * Winter 2017: Front-end Web Developer
   * Sharif Viratech inc
-  * Duties included: Testing & Debugging the company's Persian Email service Front-end functionality written in Angular
+  * As a Front-end/AngularJS development intern at UI/UX team, I developed several functionalities of some of Viratech projects including Ganjeh and Kateb.
   * Supervisor: Mr. Amin Rahimi

 * Summer 2017: Full Stack JS Developer
   * Fandogh
-  * Duties included:
-    * Front-end development using Vue.js & Nuxt.js
-    * Back-end Development using Node.js & Hapi.js Framework
+  * For my university internship in summer 2017, I went to Fandogh; We formed a team of 3 developers and started a collaborative design and development of an API and Web Application using Express.js / Vue.js / Nuxt.js
   * Supervisor: Mr. Pooya Parsa

+* Present: Expert Back-end Developer
+  * TAP30

 Skills
 ======